-• For some pupils, careers visits are planned into their learning programs so that they are able to experience, first-hand, the wide range of opportunities available to them.

-6. Enrichment Programmes - beyond the curriculum

-- School Trips/Theatre Visits/Residential Visits/Visitors to School financial support is provided to enable pupils to participate.
-These will have a focus on raising aspirations and widening experience. - Sports Coach works with all pupils to provide coaching in a range of sports every lunchtime and after-school and ensure that pupils engage with sports (few facilities anywhere in local area and parent income can impact pupils accessing). - Health and Wellness: access to enrichment through sport, other physical activity and healthy diet with financial support to provide access and equipment/resources.
+- For some pupils, careers visits are planned into their learning programs so that they are able to experience, first-hand, the wide range of opportunities available to them. - 6.
+Enrichment Programmes beyond the curriculum - School Trips/Theatre Visits/Residential Visits/Visitors to School financial support is provided to enable pupils to participate.
+These will have a focus on raising aspirations and widening experience. - Sports Coach works with all pupils to provide coaching in a range of sports every lunchtime and after-school and ensure that pupils engage with sports (few facilities anywhere in local area and parent income can impact pupils accessing). - Health and Wellness: access to enrichment through sport, other physical activity and healthy diet with financial support to provide access and equipment/resources. - Access to a range of after school clubs. - Music development- Rock Steady to be launched in January 2024 with a view to school targeting disadvantaged pupils to access this.